 DETERMINING HOW MUCH MONEY TO GIVE TO THE LOCAL CHURCH

 Christians often are confused as to how much money they should give to support their local church.
 Most churches teach that Christians are obligated to give a tithe (10%) of their gross income, and they use verses from the Old Testament to prove their point.
 However, an objective study of those Old Testament passages by the impartial Bible student reveals that the Old Testament “tithe” wasn’t a free-will gift to God at all, but a tax to support the theocratic government of Israel (like income taxes that are automatically deducted from your paycheck each month to support the local and federal government).
 We believe the New Testament gives examples of giving to the local church that were based on free-will giving, NOT the O.T. tax of the “tithe.”

-Like salvation, which is by God’s grace (Ephesians 2:8-9), the New Testament teaches that financial giving to God should also be based on “grace.”
+Like salvation, which is by God’s grace (Ephesians 2:8-9), everything we do should bear that in mind, including financial giving based on “grace.”
 Since it is impossible for the Christian to pay God back for His “grace” in providing salvation, all financial giving to the local church should also be based on “grace” (which will be referred to from this point on as Grace Giving).

-The New Testament gives Four Principles to help the Christian determine how much to contribute to the local church through Grace Giving.
+The New Testament gives Four Examples to help the Christian determine how much to contribute to the local church through Grace Giving.

 - The first example of Grace Giving is found in I Corinthians 16:1-2 where the Apostle Paul teaches that on the“first day of each week”(Sunday) Christians are to give “as he may prosper.”
-The phrase “as he may prosper” means that God wants Christians to give a percentage of their earned income.
+The phrase “as he may prosper” means that the Corinthians gave a percentage of their earned income.
 But what percentage is that?
-The remaining three principles will help determine that percentage.